12121-2121230/CMOSBatteryFix/README.md

 * UAC Bypass: After the first run, it starts at every boot with Admin rights without asking for permission.
 * Zero UI: No windows, no logs, no taskbar icons.
 Completely invisible.
 * Dual-Boot Fix: Forces Windows to treat the hardware clock as UTC (Fixes Linux/Windows time mismatch).
-* Single Instance Lock: Uses a system-level handle to ensure only one copy runs at a time.
+* Single Instance Lock: Uses a system-level handle to ensure only one copy runs at a time, SO you don't have a hassle.
 *  ## 🚀 How to Use
 1. Ensure Python is installed.